OneForFreedom/BeeBoard/JOURNAL.md

 08/07/25
 Entry 1:

 OOOOH new project!
 I'm gonna start with scematics, but it's late already.
 I'll get to it tomorrow.
+Parts research was a pain, restarted 10 times when I realised shipping was too much.

-TIME SPENT: 30 MIN
+TIME SPENT: 7H 30 MIN

 09/07/25
 Entry 2: